South Orange, New Jersey: Geography

 South Orange is bordered by the Essex County municipalities of Maplewood, Newark, West Orange, Orange, and East Orange.
-South Orange also comes close to bordering both Livingston and Millburn.

-The East Branch of the Rahway River, which originates in West Orange, flows through the entire length of the township.
+The East Branch of the Rahway River, which originates in West Orange, flows through the entire length of the village.
 Most of the time it is a trickle but flows can be heavy after rain.
 In the past it would occasionally overflow its banks and flood low-lying parts of town an issue that was addressed by United States Army Corps of Engineers flood control projects that remediated the problem in the mid-1970s.